Alexandria-Ransom/Galaxy_DECALS_10/README.md

 # Galaxy Web Application Button
 As a result, we created an interactive web application button that displays the images and shows below our predicted class of image and the actual class.

-## Please View button with this link:
+## Please view button with this link:
 https://galaxyclassification-347700.uc.r.appspot.com/

 Here's whats happening behind the scenes that went in to building the button